biblequiz/BibleQuiz.com/_pages/history/1997/memories/joey-bohanon.md

 a question and the same quizzer who had already contested twice contested my answer.
 It was denied.
 To my great surprise, when they denied it, Greg House's table (at which the question writer also sat), broke into applause.
 I still smile when I think of that.
 I remember it caused a big stink on the current forum, but honestly it never would've happened if the room hadn't applauded on the first contest.
-The last question, I was up by 5 and Jeremy hit the question from Matthew 10, "Jesus did not�"  I was almost certain he couldn't get it, but he completed it "�come to bring what" (the answer was peace).
+The last question, I was up by 5 and Jeremy hit the question from Matthew 10, "Jesus did not - "  I was almost certain he couldn't get it, but he completed it " - come to bring what" (the answer was peace).
 He got it and won the scholarship quiz.

 I love the memories I have of that quiz year.
 I have formed so many life-long friendships because of Bible Quiz and many started that year.